-These are careers associated with manufacturing and the construction of commercial or residential buildings.
+These are careers associated with skilled trades, manufacturing and the construction of commercial or residential buildings.
 You’ll find these men and women collaborating on every construction site across the country.
 Training for these careers is relatively quick and can be done without taking on a lot of debt.
 Find mechanic and transportation careers here.

 Welding is one of the most popular skilled trade careers, and you can become a welder through apprenticeship or a welding program.